-This FAQ section will be updated online often between now and the conference so be sure to check back for any last minute changes.
+Please read below for questions you may have about Claremont Graduate University's Annual Research Conference.
+This FAQ section will be updated online often between now and the day of the conference so be sure to check back for any last minute updates:

 Is this conference only about papers or do I have to present as well?

 The only way to participate is this conference is by presenting the paper you're submitting.
 No exceptions.

 Yes, it will.
 We want your best paper, your best essay.
 We want you to take that A+ material and turn in into your first experience presenting at a professional conference.